metaleap/vscode-appz/libs/cs/readme.md

 The detected default shell for the extension host, this is overridden by the `terminal.integrated.shell` setting for the extension host's platform.

-`return` ── A thenable that resolves when this call has completed at the counterparty and its result obtained.
+`return` ── a thenable that resolves when this `Shell` call has successfully completed at the VSC side and its result received back at our end.

 ##### Parameters